How to use the command `autossh` (with examples)

 Explanation:

-Example output:
+Example Output:

-autossh started in the background
+autossh running in background with SSH session...

-Use case 4: Run in the background, with no monitoring port, and send SSH keep-alive packets every 10 seconds to detect failure
+Use case 4: Run in the background, with no monitoring port, and instead send SSH keep-alive packets every 10 seconds to detect failure

 Code: